BackupTheBerlios/hjb-svn/trunk/docs/rst/receive-from-consumer.rst

 * times out after the HJB Servlet timeout period if the timeout is not specified.

-* on timing out, the response returns with a HTTP status of *404 Not Found*
+* on timing out, the response has a HTTP status of *404 Not Found*

 .. _back to commands: ./command-list.html